michael-yin/scrapy_guru/docs/source/tasks/basic_extract.rst

 .. note::

-    What you should concern here is that in some cases the xpath espression which indeed work in browser can not work on raw html becuase some DOM element might been modified by js, so please test it in scrapy shell before write it in spider code.
-You can visit :ref:`chrome-xpath-css` to learn more.
+    What you should concern in this task is that in some cases the xpath espression which indeed work in your browser can not work on raw html becuase some DOM element might been modified by js, so please test it in scrapy shell before write it in spider code.